EmanuelJr/react-rubick/README.md

 # React Rubick
 React Rubick is a library based on [React Dazzle](https://github.com/Raathigesh/dazzle) for building dashboards with React.
-In React Rubick you can set indvidually title and props of component for each widget.
+In React Rubick you can set indvidually title and props of widget component.

 ## Installation
 ```bash